Washington Double Star Catalog

 system.
 This usually occurs when the AB pair is too close for one

-observer to resolve with his equipment.
+observer to resolve with their equipment.

 by a larger telescope and/or more sensitive technique (such as